The equivalence of several conjectures on independence of $\ell$: All-or-nothing motives and additional axioms

-\begin{Ex} We will be interested in the case where $X_\bullet$ is a simplicial scheme, viewed as a simplicial topos with the pro-\'etale topology \cite{BS} (resp.~the crystalline topology \cite{BerCris}), and $K$ and $L$ are the constant sheaves $\Q_\ell$ (resp.~the structure sheaf $\mathcal O_{X/W(k)}$).
-Then the recipe above tells us to consider the sheaf on $C_\bullet(f_\bullet)$ given on the components $*$ of $C_\bullet(f_\bullet)$ by $0$ and on all other components by $\Q_\ell$ (resp.~$\mathcal O_{-/W(k)}$).
+As in Section \ref{Sec motives} we will assume $k$ is an algebraically closed field.
+We want to apply the previous section in the case where $X_\bullet$ is a simplicial scheme, viewed as a simplicial topos with the pro-\'etale topology \cite{BS} (resp.~the crystalline topology \cite{BerCris}), and $K$ and $L$ are the constant sheaves $\Q_\ell$ (resp.~the structure sheaf $\mathcal O_{X/W(k)}$).
+The recipe of Definition \ref{Def simplicial cone} and Remark \ref{Rmk terminal site} tells us to consider the sheaf on $C_\bullet(f)$ given by $0$ on the components $*$ of $C_\bullet(f)$ and by $\Q_\ell$ (resp.~$\mathcal O_{-/W(k)}$) on all other components.

 Thus, we need to equip the mapping cone of a morphism of simplicial schemes with a mild motivic structure, interpreting the sheaf $0$ on $*$ as a variant of the zero motive.
-This motivates the following ad hoc notion. \end{Ex}
+This motivates the following ad hoc notion.

 \begin{Def} An \emph{all-or-nothing motive} $(X,p)$ is a smooth projective $k$-scheme together with a locally constant function $p \colon X \to \{0,1\}$.
 The set of morphisms $f \colon (X,p) \to (Y,q)$ of all-or-nothing motives $(X,p)$, $(Y,q)$ whose underlying schemes $X$ and $Y$ are connected is given by